 More specifically on the mechanisms addressing these spurious applications, the ex parte expungement cancellation procedures addressing the fraudulently filed and unused marks allow a third party to seek cancellation of a registration on the grounds that the mark was never used in commerce or in connection with the goods or services provided in the registration.
 In doing this, the petitioner will be allowed to submit evidence of non-use; this expungement process will be available beginning three years after the mark has been registered.

-The Trademark Modernization Act of 2020 Strengthens Legitimate Trademark Holders
+How Does the Trademark Modernization Act of 2020 Strengthen Legitimate Trademark Holders?

 The second means in addressing the recent influx of fraudulent trademark applications set forth in the Act allows any person to file a petition to reexamine a use-based registration on the ground that the subject mark was not used in commerce on or in connection with the recited goods or services on or before the relevant date.
 This petition may be filed at any time before the expiration of the five-year anniversary of the statement of use (an official form that you file used by the USPTO indicating that you are using a mark to sell goods and/or services).